Umuzi-org/tech-department/content/topics/clean-code/general/_index.md

 ## Flat is Better Than Nested
 If you are ever tempted to put a loop inside a loop... etc. Don't.

-Function are:\
+Functions are:\
-* More explicit and specific about what they actually do than a loop inside a loop.
+* More explicit and specific about what they actually do than a loop inside a loop.\
-* Easier to test than the inner-most loop of a 5 loop stack of spaghetti-code
+* Easier to test than the inner-most loop of a 5 loop stack of spaghetti-code.\
-* Easier to reuse
+* Easier to reuse.\
-* Easier to document
+* Easier to document.\